-Death of Navy SEAL at Coronado boot camp is a black mark on ‘Hell Week’
+Death of Navy SEAL at Coronado selection process is black mark on ‘Hell Week’

 The death of a Navy SEAL candidate in February is raising questions about the safety of SEAL basic training.
 Kyle Mullen died of pneumonia just after so-called Hell Week.
 His family recently released an autopsy that concluded he had received inadequate medical care even though he was seriously ill.